RedTurtle/plone-hotfixes/README.md

 # plone-hotfixes

-A list of needed hotfixes for each Plone version
+A list of needed hotfixes for each Plone version.

+Extend the right version in your buildout config file.